SynthstromAudible/DelugeFirmware/docs/community_features.md

           Song menu, go to each parameter (Volume, Pan, LPF Freq, etc), hold Learn button and then move the knobs and faders within the page "B" of Loopy's project.
         - Pages "C" and "D" are the controls that are doing the heavy lifting of sending/receiving midi so they can't be deleted.
           Pages "A" and "B" are just the "user facing" controls, tied to the stepped dials from the other two pages.
+        - **How to setup Feedback:** In Loopy, go to Menu -> Control Settings -> MIDI Devices section -> Deluge Port 1 -> make sure that Feedback switch is enabled
+          In your Deluge, do Shift + Select to enter the main menu, go to MIDI -> MIDI-FOLLOW -> FEEDBACK.
+Here you can select the Channel to send feedback to, the Rate at which feedback is send for Automation, and you can set Filter Responses to DISABLED.
     - ([#1053]) For users of Touch OSC, you will find a MIDI Follow template in this
       folder: [MIDI Follow Mode Touch OSC Template]